saucelabs/sauce-docs/docs/error-reporting/language-integrations/mixed.md

 import TabItem from '@theme/TabItem';
 import useBaseUrl from '@docusaurus/useBaseUrl';

-C# is a common language used to create cross-platform applications and user interfaces.
+C# is a common language for creating cross-platform applications and user interfaces.
 In many cases, C# and C++ are used together to create more sophisticated applications.
-In some scenarios, a C# application will make calls to functions within managed or unmanaged C++ libraries.
-In others, a C++ application may act as the shell for the app, and cross-platform C# UI code is used within it.
+In some scenarios, a C# application will make calls to functions in managed or unmanaged C++ libraries.
+In others, a C++ application may act as the shell for the app, and cross-platform C# UI code is used in it.
 In either case, engineers require detailed crash and exception report data from both the C# and C++ applications to effectively debug and identify the root cause of any faulty code.

 <img src={useBaseUrl('/img/error-reporting/language-integrations/5e601be29b487.png')} alt="Activity Diagram"/>